-Subdomains not protected by Incapsula reveal your true origin server IP address, and are therefore a target for scanners.
+Subdomains not protected by Incapsula reveal your true origin server IP address and are therefore a target for scanners.
 Knowing that, if you are using a subdomain to establish FTP connections with your origin server, you should avoid the obvious choice of ftp.mydomain.com; instead, go with something more secure and unique like 4exampleftp.mydomain.com.

 4. Don’t Leave a Trace in DNS Records

-Onboarding cloud-based security services requires you to change your A and CNAME records, but not your MX record or any other record that you have set to point to your main sever.
+Onboarding cloud-based security services requires you to change your A and CNAME records, but not your MX record or any other record that you have set to point to your main server.
 Any of these can be resolved to uncover origin IPs.
 Our suggestion is to review your DNS records and remove the ones that are not in use.